In this quick tutorial, we’ll explore the most well-known options that we can use to configure the Java Virtual Machine.

 - G1 Garbage Collector

-These implementations can be declared with the below parameters:
+We can declare these implementations with the below parameters:

 -XX:+UseSerialGC -XX:+UseParallelGC -XX:+USeParNewGC -XX:+UseG1GC

-More details on Garbage Collection implementations can be found here.
+And we can find more details on Garbage Collection implementations here.

 4. GC Logging